 Hackathon-style event fostering collaborations between wet lab biologists and data scientists.
 Hosted at the Francis Crick Institute.

-Registration for this year’s edition of the Crick Data Challenge is closed.
-Get in touch if you would like to ask any questions about the event or would like to discuss ideas for projects.
+Get in touch if you would like to ask any questions about the event or would like to discuss ideas for future projects.

 Examples of previous projects include: